Get free ebooK with 50 must do coding Question for Product Based Companies solved

 Here are some frequently asked questions on encapsulation in C++.

-Q4: What is the role of getters and setters in encapsulation in C++?
+6. What are the benefits of encapsulation in C++?

 Leave a Reply